ABOUT ME /

 “Never stop learning from what you see."

-).
-In 2017 she postgraduated in Cinematography from ECIB (Escola de Cinema de Barcelona
+) and completed a postgraduate degree in Cinematography at ECIB (Escola de Cinema de Barcelona

 Helena is a cinematographer who learns from what she sees and what she experiences, from the light entering the windows in her home in a family moment, or in a café when she is meeting friends, or on a train when commuting.
-She observes what happens and changes around her, she analyses it in visual terms, and captures it with her camera— just in case she might need it for her next project.
+She observes what happens and changes around her and she captures it with her camera— just in case she might need it for her next project.